seandinwiddie/sdin.dev/outreach/outreach_styleguide.md

 1. **Mirror their communication style** - If they're humorous, respond with humor; if they're brief, keep your response brief
 2. **Reference their exact words** - Quote specific language they used to show you're truly listening
 3. **Ask genuine questions** - Continue with curiosity rather than pitching
-4. **Simplify your signature** - Once engaged, drop formal signatures and use just your name/number
+4. **Simplify your signature** - Once engaged, drop formal signatures and use just your name and https://sdin.dev/coaching/
 5. **Gradually decrease message length** - Second and third messages should get progressively shorter
 6. **Use subject lines that continue the conversation** - Reference something specific they mentioned